tendermint/atom_one/CALL_TO_ARMS.md

 cryptoeconomics.

-> "All atom holders are free to fork, slash, and hack each other in accordance with the spirit of the Cosmos Constitution." - Cosmos fundraiser PLAN.md from 2017.
+> "All atom holders are free to fork, slash, and hack each other in accordance with the spirit of the Cosmos Constitution." - _Cosmos fundraiser PLAN.md from 2017_

 Atoms are not money.
 The dual token model is superior as it prevents the hostile takeover of governance from the common token holder.
 Bitcoin would be